-For all contingencies that were studied, the results of the stability analysis indicate that the addition of GI-2007-3, a 300 MW Wind Farm connected to the Ault 230 kV bus, along with an Ault-Cherokee 230kV line does not have an adverse impact on the response of the system to severe system disturbances.
+For all contingencies that were studied, the results of the stability analysis indicate that the addition of GI-2007-4, a 300 MW expansion to the GI-2007-3 Wind Farm, connected to the Ault 230 kV bus, along with an Ault-Cherokee 230kV line, does not have an adverse impact on the response of the system to severe system disturbances.
 All generation remained on line, except where purposely disconnected from the system.
 All oscillations were positively damped and voltage deviations on nearby 115 kV and 230 kV buses were well within acceptable criteria.
 The contingencies consisting of delayed clearing were similarly behaved with no undamped oscillations and voltage response within criteria as well.
-Results of system behavior in the benchmark case were similar to those observed for the case with GI-2007-3 generation.
+Results of system behavior in the benchmark case were similar to those observed for the case with GI-2007-4 generation.